THE PARTNERSHIP BETWEEN BADEN-WÜRTTEMBERG AND MAHARASHTRA

 Focussing on resource efficiency, environmentally compatible materials and sustainable production methods, Baden-Württemberg-based companies are working at full steam to assume a pioneering role in the lead industries of the future.
 Because in times of dwindling fossil fuels and natural resources with the resulting rising energy and raw material costs, the innovations, technologies and products developed and produced by companies based in Baden-Württemberg are in high demand.

 With about 720 Kms of seashore and huge forest cover, Maharashtra is one of the key tourist destinations.
 Nagpur is called as the Tiger Capital of the world with over 4 national and state forests around the city.
-Aurangabad has the tourists places of historic importance including the sites of Ajanta & Ellora – to name a few.
+Aurangabad has the tourist places of historic importance including the sites of Ajanta & Ellora.
+Pune is the single largest German business hub in Asia with close to 400 German firms based here.
+Aurangabad with its upcoming smart infrastructure is being touted as the next German hub.

 - Indian Institute of Technology (Mumbai)